-When establishing the facts in relation to a suspension or permanent exclusion decision the headteacher must apply the civil standard of proof, i.e., 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt.'
-This means that the headteacher should accept that something happened if it is more likely that it happened than that it did not happen.
-The Trust Leadership team, when agreeing to a Suspension or Permanent Exclusion, must take account of their legal duty of care when sending a pupil home following an exclusion.
+When establishing the facts in relation to a suspension or permanent exclusion decision the Headteacher must apply the civil standard of proof, i.e., 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt.'
+This means that the Headteacher should accept that something happened if it is more likely that it happened than that it did not happen.
+The Trust Leadership team, when agreeing to an Exclusion, must take account of their legal duty of care when sending a pupil home following an exclusion.